January 22nd, 2019

 The notification said that I am pre-qualified for $41,739.00 (Hey, same as us!) and there is an account number on the card.
 I did not request an account and have not had any contact with this company.
 This is a direct mail scam to get people to contact Reliant or mistakenly activate online.

-Speaking of the BBB, Reliant Funding claims on its website that it has an A-plus rating with the organization.
+Speaking of the BBB, Reliant Funding claims on its website that it has an A+ rating with the organization.
 Fun fact: It does not.
 The company’s current status with the BBB is “No Rating.”
-Moreover, dozens of consumers have complained to the BBB about Reliant Funding’s business and marketing practices.
-(Read more about BBB ratings here.)
+(UPDATE 1/21/20: Reliant Funding now has an A+ rating, to go along with 91 customer complaints, roughly two-thirds of which have been lodged in the last 12 months.
+Read more about BBB ratings here.)

 Perhaps most importantly, the terms of Reliant Funding’s business loans are elusive.
 The letter we received did not include any information on interest rates or repayment fees, only noting: “This program is not limited by the same restrictions as small business loans from banks.
 No collateral, equity, up front fees or out of pocket expenses will occur.”
 Likewise, the Reliant Funding website seems built to distract from the actual terms of the loans the company offers.
 Visitors are met with a barrage of pop-up messages requesting information about their business.
 In fact, it appears that the only way to extract the most basic information from Reliant Funding about its business loans is to apply for one.